🇮🇪COURTS

 30.6 Warrant Of Execution - Criminal Justice (Community Service) Act, 1983 Section 8 (1) (A)

-This form is a Warrant of Execution related to the Criminal Justice (Community Service) Act, 1983, specifically under Section 8(1)(A).
-It is used to enforce community service orders issued by the courts in criminal cases.
+Form 30.6 is a Warrant of Execution issued under the Criminal Justice (Community Service) Act 1983, Section 8(1)(A).
+It is used by the courts to authorise the enforcement of a community service order against a convicted person.

 Need help?
 AI Editor guides you through every field of 30.6 Warrant Of Execution - Criminal Justice (Community Service) Act, 1983 Section 8 (1) (A).